The vine and the branches

 Jesus told his disciples that as the Father had loved him, so had he loved them (past tense).
 He then said that if they obeyed his commands they would remain in his love (future tense), just as he had obeyed his Father's commands and had remained in his Father's love.
 The promise was conditional: remaining in Jesus' love depended upon them obeying his commands.

-Some Christians believe that Jesus will always love them no matter how they live or what they do.
+Some Christians believe that Jesus will always love them no matter what they do.
 That is not what the Bible teaches.
 Jesus said that he had remained in his Father's love because he had obeyed his Father's commands.
 That means that if he had not obeyed his Father's commands he would not have remained in his love.

 The words of our Lord must be studied carefully so that we do not deceive ourselves.

-Jesus loved us before we were saved; he loved us so much he came to die for us (Gal 2:20).
+Jesus loved us while we were still sinners; he loved us so much that he gave himself for us (Gal 2:20).
 But now that we know him, his continued love for us depends upon our obedience to him.
-What was true for Jesus, in his relationship with his Father, is equally true for us, in our relationship with him.
+What was true for Jesus in his relationship with his Father, is equally true for us in our relationship with him.

-The Lord has told us these things so that his joy may be in us and our joy may be complete.
+The Lord has told us these things so that his joy may be in us and that our joy may be complete.
 Jesus wants us to have his joy.
-That joy comes from the love of Christ, and the Father, that is poured into our hearts when we walk in obedience to him and his Word.
+That joy comes from the love of Christ that is poured into our hearts when we walk in obedience to him and his Word.
 There can be no substitute for such love and joy in our lives.
 As the old hymn puts it:

 When we walk with the Lord in the light of his Word